davidbeard741/arcticfrenz-data/README.md

 ---

-## Part 2: Calculating Rarity Scores for NFTs Based on Off-Chain Metadata
+## Part 2: Calculating Rarity Scores

 The concept of rarity in the context of NFTs pertains to the uniqueness and scarcity of certain traits within a collection.
 Rarity scores can significantly impact the perceived value and desirability of individual NFTs.
 This section outlines the process for calculating rarity scores using the off-chain metadata associated with each NFT.